bertciccone/Driving-a-Vehicle-using-a-PID-Controller/writeup_pid_control.md

 * Use the PID control algorithm to drive the car in the Udacity/Unity simulator
 * Fine-tune the PID control coefficients until the car successfully drives around the track

+#### How to run

+1. Clone the project at https://github.com/bertcuda/CarND-PID-Control-Project.git

+2. cd <project directory>/CarND-PID-Control-Project/build

+3. ./pid

 ## [Rubric](https://review.udacity.com/#!/rubrics/824/view) Points

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.